imixs/imixs-adapters/imixs-adapters-sepa/README.md

 ### Grouping the Data Source

 The SeapScheduler automatically groups the data source by the attribute \_dbtr\_iban.
-This feature is optional and used to generate seperate process instances for each debitor.
+This feature is optional and used to generate separate process instances for each debitor.